rmrsk/EBGeometry/Docs/Sphinx/source/Concepts.rst

    \mathbf{n}_{e} = \frac{1}{2}\left(\mathbf{n}_{f} + \mathbf{n}_{f^\prime}\right).

 where :math:`f` and :math:`f^\prime` are the two faces connecting the edge.
-The vertex pseudonormal are given by
+The vertex pseudonormal is given by

 .. math::